Tutorial: Publishing a map service

 - Optionally, save the web map.

-Now that you've successfully tested your map service using the ArcGIS Online map viewer, you may want to consider how you can use and share your map in other ArcGIS clients.
+Now that you've successfully tested your map service using the ArcGIS.com map viewer, you may want to consider how you can use and share your map in other ArcGIS clients.
 For example:

-- In ArcGIS Online and Portal for ArcGIS, you can create a customized web mapping application using the Configurable Apps and App Builders.
+- In ArcGIS Online and Portal for ArcGIS, you can create a customized web mapping application using the application templates.
+These templates can be deployed on your organization's web server.

 By exploring one or all of the ArcGIS clients listed above, you give yourself additional options that can help you tailor your web mapping scenario for a specific purpose, goal, or organizational strategy.